uclaioes/bayren-atlas/methods_.md

 ### **Non-Residential Use Types**

+* **Agricultural**

 * **Commercial**: Offices, restaurants, shops, grocery stores, etc.

 * **Industrial**: Manufacturing, warehouses, processing facilities, extraction sites, industrial operations, etc.

 * **Institutional**: Government/public property, schools, churches, non-taxable property.

-* **Other**: Agriculture, vacant lands, other miscellaneous land uses that do not easily fit into the previous categories.
+* **Other**: VAgriculture, vacant lands and, other miscellaneous land uses that do not easily fit into the previous categories.

-Some utility accounts do not necessarily fit into building use categories.
+**Omitted Data:** Some utility accounts do not necessarily fit into building use categories.
 These types of accounts were removed from parcel-based designation to ensure the consumption from these types of accounts are not mis-attributed to a building’s energy consumption.
-For example, streetlights or water pumps are not uses related to a building on a parcel, and have been aggregated into additional non-building based categories.
+For example, streetlights or water pumps are not uses that relate to a building on a parcel, and have been aggregated into additional non-building based categories.
 These categories are available in the download dataset, but not visualized on the website as they are not building energy data.

-***Non-Building Related Uses (derived from utility account information) Available in the Download Data***
+### **Non-Building Related Uses (derived from utility account information) Available in the Download Data**

 * **TCU (Transportation/Communication/Utilities)**: Telecommunications and utility infrastructure unrelated to buildings (ie. telecom boxes, water pumps, etc).
 Also includes natural gas used for vehicles.